 TABLE 4 REGISTRATION DEADLINES

-Administ DATE
+ADMINIST DATE

-Add or a 4/17/21
+Add or a 1/15/22

-Dro op with refund
+Dro op with refund 1/17/22

-D esignate this c
+D esignate this c 1/28/22 2

-Withdraw 4/28/21
+Withdraw from this course 2/2

 DROPS AND WITHDRAWALS • If you do not attend the first day of class, I am required by contract to drop you from the course, unless you inform me in writing as to why you were absent.
-Additionally, if you are absent without excuse before the drop deadline for the course (see TABLE 4), you may be dropped from the course so that students from the wait list may add the course instead.
+Additionally, if you are absent without excuse before the drop deadline (see TABLE 4), you may be automatically dropped from the course so that students from the wait list may add the course instead.
 After the drop deadline, you are entirely responsible for initiating any drops or withdrawals from the course.